The generalized Phillips' spectra and new dissipation function for wind-driven seas: Generalized Phillips' spectrum of deep water waves

 It should be stressed that the found Phillips spectrum for deep water waves differs from the classic Kolmogorov-Zakharov solutions for direct and inverse cascading \citep{ZakhFil66,ZakhZasl83a}

 ($P,\,Q$ -- energy and wave action flux, $C_p,\,C_q$ -- the corresponding Kolmogorov's constants).
 Collision integral $S_{nl}$ for solutions (\ref{eq:Kolmogorov_direct}, \ref{eq:Kolmogorov_inverse}) is plain zero and estimates of the kinetic equation validity (\ref{eq:validity_ke}) requires special care.
-Following the simplest (but not trivial) way proposed recently \cite{Zakharov2010Scr,ZakharovBadulin2011DAN} split nonlinear transfer term $S_{nl}$ into two parts -- nonlinear forcing $F_\kv$ and nonlinear damping $\Gamma_\kv N_\kv$ ($\Gamma_\kv$ -- nonlinear damping rate) as follows
+Following the simplest (but not trivial) way proposed recently in \cite{Zakharov2010Scr,ZakharovBadulin2011DAN} one can split the nonlinear transfer term $S_{nl}$ into two parts -- nonlinear forcing $F_\kv$ and definitely positive term of nonlinear damping $\Gamma_\kv N_\kv$ ($\Gamma_\kv$ -- nonlinear damping rate) as follows

 Evidently, the relaxation rate $\Gamma_\kv$ gives a physically correct estimate of time scale of nonlinear wave-wave interactions in the kinetic equation (\ref{eq:Kinfull}).
 Thus, the KZ solution breaks when \cite[see eq.17 in ][]{ZakharovBadulin2011DAN}